 Running a business is not easy and having to worry about the “what if” just makes it harder.
 SERVPRO of Northeast Wichita can take the worry out of that question.
 If your business floods, call us to start restoration work as soon as possible.
 The sooner we can get out to your property the higher the chance that we will be able to restore and save more elements of the damage.
 That is why we are 24 hour 7 days a week business, including holidays.

 In the process of drying your property our trained technicians use many tools to inspect, dry and restore flood damage.
 In the inspection process we utilize tools such as:

 - Moisture meter: this can detect moisture in carpet which is useful because often the water goes further than you expect.
 By utilizing this tool we can find the borders of the water and plan our work accordingly and predict what furniture should be moved and where.

 - Thermal Hygrometer: This instrument allows us to take readings on the temperature, humidity and Grains per Pound in your home.
-Using these number we can evaluate what needs to be done to get your home into a atmosphere that will dry it.
+Using these measurements we can evaluate what needs to be done to get your home into optimum drying atmosphere.

 - Thermal camera: This is a great tool which can show us where water is using the temperature differential we observe in the camera.
-It is helpful when we need to locate water which might have gone in places you don’t expect.
+It is helpful when we need to locate water which might have gone in places you do not expect.

 We will respond immediately to the storm or flood event affecting your commercial property, regardless of the size or scope of the damage.
 We are part of a national network of over 1,700 Franchises that can help us get the job done.
 One tool to protect your property is the Emergency Readiness Plan which we set-up with local businesses for free.
 Having one of these in place to protect your property has saved our customers thousands of dollars in the event of a loss.
 Learn more here!

 Storm or Flood Damage?
 Call Us Today (316) 684-6700

 How To Protect Your Home From Potential Fire Damage